axllent/ssbak/README.md

 ## Features

-SSBak is a self-contained static binary written in Go, and does not use third part utilities such as the MySQL client, tar, gzip or even PHP.
+SSBak is a self-contained static binary written in Go, and does not use third-party utilities such as the MySQL client, tar, gzip or even PHP.
 It is fast, memory efficient, and provides the following features:

 - Compatible with the standard `*.sspak` file format (non-executable tar files).
 - Create and restore database and/or assets regardless of size.
 - Optionally create or restore without resampled images (`--ignore-resampled`).
 Note: this skips most common image manipulations except for `ResizedImages` which are usually generated for HTMLText and cannot be regenerated "on the fly".
 - SSBak does not use PHP at all (see [limitations](#limitations)).
+- SSBak does not use `mysqldump` or `mysql` command-line utilities, functionality is built in.
-- Multi-platform static binaries (Linux, Mac & Windows).
+- Multi-platform static binaries (Linux, macOS and Windows).
 - Checks temporary and output locations have sufficient storage space **before** doing operations (Linux / Mac only).
 - Optional verbose output to see what it is doing.
 - Shell completion (see `ssbak completion -h`).